 High Availability

-A database cluster provides high availability of data as multiple servers are involved.
-If one server goes down, the other servers in the cluster can take over and keep the system running.
-This ensures that there is no single point of failure in the system.
+A database cluster offers high availability since multiple servers are involved.
+If one server fails, others take over to keep the system running.
+This prevents any single point of failure.

 Load Balancing